 Additionally, the Dublin City Council launched an initiative of free internet access points in selected locations within the city.
 In addition, numerous local establishments and businesses offer this service free of charge.

 You can save the website showing thefree Wifi hot spots in Dublin before your trip and be prepared for any emergency.

 The best plan will always be to buy the adapter you need before your trip, but if for some reason you forgot it, you can buy it in the same city.
-The best thing to do is to go to the famous O'Connell Street shopping street, in the old town of Dublin, to get the utensil you need.
+The best thing to do is to go to the famous O'Connell Street shopping street in Dublin's old town to get the tool you need.

 13. Language is important

 Even if your command of English is excellent, don't panic if you find it a little difficult to understand the natives at first, especially in the regions beyond Dublin.
-The truth is that the Irish use a lot of slang, which added to the strong accent can make communication difficult at times.
+The truth is that the Irish use a lot of slang, which, coupled with a thick accent, can make communication difficult at times.

-14. Keep in mind the city's business hours
+14. Be aware of the city's business hours

 This rule also applies to national holidays.
 My advice?
 When planning your itinerary, check carefully which attractions or stores you will visit on Sunday and check the schedule for each of them.